volodymyroliinyk/joplin-plugin-my-calendar/README.md

 ### Security

 - `npm audit;npm audit fix;`
-- need to fine more tools for security scanning;
+- need to find more tools for security scanning;

 ### Testing